Sony PXW-FS7 mark1 vs mark 2, Which one to choose?

 The second reason is also that the lens do not need to twist when you lock or unlock it.
 This avoid a potential damage to the electric contacts.
 Now, the lens, just get push once and locked down instead of rotating as on a DSLR; unlock, twist remove.

 There are plenty of FS7 first generation camera user’s reporting that they bend the contact lenses when changing it.
 This new system is for sure answering this issue, but bring complication on the swapping process.
-It’s another reason to get the great Kit Lend (18-110 EZ) when buying your FS7 mk2.
+It’s another reason to get the great Kit Lens (18-110 EZ) when buying your FS7 mk2.

 Lot of constraint on this classic setup with the FS7M1; but get way better with the mark 2.

 Again, as a freelance cameraman alone on the field.
 It take me a bit more time to change lens than before.
 That says, if you are a Canon lens user, you may want your cine Metabones firmly locked to your Sony FS7 camera body and simply switch from the Metabones for your EF lens.
 This is actually the best way to use your camera on the budget lens kit.

 If you are planning on getting a cage for your Sony PXW FS7, please make sure the front cover is large enough to accommodate the new locking mechanism rotation.
 This is the only physical difference between both models.

 With this new locking design, you are now able to put heavier lenses, particularly Cine PL lens with the help of an adapter.